ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 response to a QUIC Initial packet, it can send a REGISTER_SERVER_CID capsule containing the Server Connection ID to request the ability to forward packets.

-The client MUST wait for a ACK_SERVER_CID capsule that contains the echoed connection ID before using forwarded mode.
+The client MUST wait for an ACK_SERVER_CID capsule that contains the echoed connection ID before using forwarded mode.

 Prior to receiving the server response, the client MUST send short header